mirego/jasper-nr-video-core-js/README.md

 # New Relic Video Core - JavaScript

+> **⚠️ BETA VERSION NOTICE**
+> This version is currently in **beta phase** and is under active development.
+Features and APIs may change without notice.
+Use with caution in production environments and expect potential breaking changes in future releases.

 The New Relic video tracking core library is the base for all video trackers in the browser platform.
 It contains the classes and core mechanisms used by the player specific trackers.
 It segregates the events into different event types based on action, such as video-related events going to `VideoAction`, ad-related events to `VideoAdAction`, errors to `VideoErrorAction`, and custom actions to `VideoCustomAction`.